wp-plugins/geshi-source-colorer/readme.txt

 = Can I change the layout of the container ? =
 Yes, the plugin has got two styles:
 <ul>
-<li>"geshisourcecolorer-block" it is a style with white background and greyed line numbers</li>
+<li>"geshisourcecolorer-block-default" it is a style with white background and greyed line numbers</li>
 <li>"geshisourcecolorer-block-black" a black style like Emacs, with black background and white line numbers</li>
 </ul>
 Set up one of these styles on the plugin setting page in the main menu under "css class name of the code blocks container" (also the line style).